Sociology & Criminal Justice

 - Studies the coordination between organizations in disasters.

-- Currently conducting research on improvisation in disasters, social vulnerability to disasters and cross-boarder disasters.
+- Currently conducting research on improvisation in disasters, social vulnerability to disasters and cross-border disasters.

 - Can discuss social behavior in disasters.